 Whether it’s imagining rich virtual game worlds or designing creatures from another planet, you’ll be on the right path to the fast-paced, exciting world of video game art and design with SNHU’s Bachelor of Arts in Game Art and Development.

-As an online game design degree that zeroes in on game art, this program will help you build a portfolio of compelling front-end game designs, all while meeting industry standards for production in multiple gaming platforms.
-You’ll learn and apply game design and game art principles such as 3D modeling, lighting, shading, anatomy illustration, digital painting, 3D mesh topology, texturing and rigging.
+As an online game design degree that zeroes in on game art, this program will help you build a portfolio of compelling front-end game designs.
+Use industry-standard tools such as Autodesk and Adobe Photoshop to learn and apply game design and game art principles such as:

 Creativity, critical thinking and technical skills all come together in this highly sought-after undergraduate program.
 The convenience of SNHU’s online offering means you can remain located in the areas of the country where the market is hotter – the West Coast or Florida, for instance – and emerge with the skills you need to enter an industry that's both fast-paced and always changing.

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of earning your bachelor's in game programming and development at SNHU include: